mathieutu/vue-cli-plugin-express/README.md

 ```

 ## Use your app in production

+Move `@vue/cli-service` from `devDependencies`to `dependencies`.

+Execute the following commands:
 ```bash
 yarn build
 yarn express:run
 ```

-Example in your package.json, for most of hosting services:
+For most of cloud hosting services, you can add a `start` command that will be triggered automatically:
 ```json
 {
   "scripts": {